 1. Flame Height and Engineering

-• Outdoor Plus Bullet Burner: Expected flame height is about 18 inches.
+- The Outdoor Plus Bullet Burner: Expected flame height is approximately 18 inches.

 Note: These are guidance figures.
-Real-world results always depend on the gas supply pressure, ventilation, altitude, and media depth.
+Real-world results always depend on the gas supply pressure, ventilation, altitude, and correct media installation.

 This section covers the most important installation and aesthetic distinction between the two products: how each burner mixes air and gas.